jrgrant/hass_ids_hyyp/README.md

 1) This is a fork of @francoistk 's version.
     - Fixed the requirement that a stay profile is required for every partition
 2) Reverse engineered the pyHyypApi protobuf files and recompiled.
 (Fixes 2023.4 compatibility) This is not a direct change to ids_hyyp, rather it's a change to the API (https://github.com/hawky358/pyHyypApi)
-3) Modified dependancies in IDS_HYYP to point to new modified pyhyypapi api package
+3) Modified dependencies in IDS_HYYP to point to new modified pyhyypapi api package
 4) Changed name to IDS Hyyp (Beta)(hawkMod) to avoid potential conflicts with previous version
 5) Works with 2023.4 and higher.